Writing a Cover Letter for a Communications Job: Tips and Examples

 What to Avoid

 Repeating your resume.
 Your cover letter should enhance your resume, showcasing the high points and painting a richer picture of who you are.
 Additionally, while a resume is straightforward, a cover letter should have some flair and personal touches along with a tone that's warm and speaks directly to your reader.

 Focusing on your own needs instead of the employer’s needs.
 Cover letters are essentially marketing documents, and in writing one you should think of yourself as engaging in a needs-based sales tactic.
 What are the needs of the employer, and how can you fulfill those needs?

 Using the pronoun “I” too much.
 Limiting the use of "I" to four or five instances in the entire cover letter is ideal.
-Your goal is to capture the employer’s serious interest by advertising what it is you can do for them—not by telling them what you want from them as a job provider or what you're hoping to get from the experience.
+Your goal is to capture the employer’s serious interest by advertising what it is you can do for them, not by telling them what you want from them or what you're hoping to get from the experience.

 Examples to Follow

-Take a look at these cover letter examples for communications-related jobs to get an idea of how to construct a professional letter that will effectively sell your credentials to a hiring manager.
+Take a look at these cover letter examples for communications-related jobs to get an idea of how to construct a professional cover letter that will effectively sell your credentials to a hiring manager.